 Steps to Take if You Are Abandoned

 Should you be left by your spouse, it’s imperative to act swiftly and thoughtfully.
-Initiating proceedings for divorce along with seeking spousal or child support should be among the first steps taken.
+Initiating proceedings for divorce or separation along with seeking spousal or child support should be among the first steps taken.
 It is critical that you work towards financial self-sufficiency, which involves gaining access to any shared bank accounts and ensuring you have adequate funds for daily necessities.

 Securing your own safety must not be overlooked.
 If feeling threatened post-abandonment, altering locks and improving home security measures might become necessary.
 Equally important is attending to your emotional health—building a network of friends and family can offer both emotional sustenance and practical help during this difficult period.